 Litigation prep assistant

-What it does: Allows the client to use a structured interface to capture a case facts, events, claims, and evidence — then generate demand letters, and draft summons.
+What it does: Allows the client to use a structured interface to capture case facts, events, claims, and evidence — then generate demand letters, and draft summons.
 It accelerates the intake and case prep process for litigation lawyers and shifts more work to the client for potential cost savings, letting the lawyer focus on higher-value tasks.

 Why I built it: To illustrate how AI has enabled us (lawyers) to build more powerful tools ourselves, without needing to be expert developers.
 Narrow use cases are often too complex for generic AI tools, and software vendors are less incentivized to build for small markets.
 By building our own tools, we can better serve our clients and explore new ways of working.